Verde River Sheep Bridge: Designation and replacement

 The bridge was placed on the National Register of Historic Places on November 21, 1978.
 The original bridge was closed in 1987 and was replaced by a replica in 1989.
 It provides access to the Mazatzal Wilderness in Tonto National Forest.
 The bridge is maintained as part of the forest's trail system.
 The original bridge's concrete abutment remains.

+Hot spring

+Water from a natural hot spring emerges near the bridge.
+The 99 F water is piped to three cattle watering tubs on a ledge above the river.